quixio/quix-docs/docs/platform/tutorials/rss-tutorial/rss-processing-pipeline.md

 #### 1\.
 Get the `RSS Data Filtering` connector

-Return to the `Code Samples` and search for `RSS Data Filtering.` Click `Setup & deploy` on the card.
+Return to the `Code Samples` and search for `RSS Data Filtering.` Click `Deploy` on the card.

-If you created a new envi for this project, the fields automatically populate.
+If you created a new envi for this application, the fields automatically populate.
 If you’re using the environment for other applications, you may need to specify the input topic as `rss-data.`